-As can be observed in Fig.~\ref{fig:PD1b}, where the losses $\gamma_d$ have been increased tenfold compared to Figs.~\ref{fig:Flow0} and \ref{fig:Flow0b}, the stability of the transparent phase is strongly enhanced in comparison with the results of Sec.~\ref{sec:Gerry}.
-This is a consequence of the slow dark-state polaritons, which require that each probe photon during its lifetime excites on average multiple atoms.
-As such, while the field content of the two contributions $\Sigma_E^{R_1}$ and $\Sigma_E^{R_2}$ as well as the relative detunings between atoms, lasers and guided photons, allow no distinction between these contributions, $\Sigma_E^{R_2}$ is favored combinatorically by a factor $\sim C_P$.
-Consequently, slow polaritons with infinitely ranged interactions are typically dominated by the last diagram in the third line of Fig.~\ref{fig:effTheory}.\\ As is indicated by the color gradients in Fig.~\ref{fig:PD1b}, the transparent and opaque phase are adiabatically connected.
+As is indicated by the color gradients in Fig.~\ref{fig:PD1b}, the transparent and opaque phase are adiabatically connected.
 The same is true for the transparent and intermediate phase as the latter emerges from the former at large drive strengths $\kappa_s$.
 In order to more closely investigate the properties of each phase, we provide a plot of the number density of atoms in the state $|s\rangle$ (Fig.~\ref{fig:ns1b}), which shows that in every phase the polariton density and therefore their lifetime decreases as $\Omega_s$ is increased.
 However, in case of the intermediate phase $n_s$ and the polariton lifetime decrease also with increasing $\kappa_s$, which implies that the interaction strength is increased.
 This demonstrates that the intermediate phase is indeed stabilized by the overcompensation of $\Omega_s$ via strong interactions and its properties are not directly linked to either the weakly interacting limit $\Omega_s/\kappa_s\to\infty$ or the unperturbed polaritons at $\kappa_s/\Omega_s\to\infty$.
-We therefore use the strong backaction condition of a negative slope in the polariton density $d\omega_s/d\kappa_s$ as the defining property to distinguish between the transparent and intermediate phase in Fig.~\ref{fig:ns1b}.
-The relatively low density and the increased line-width of the dark-state polaritons (see Fig.~\ref{fig:GPK_1b}) in the intermediate phase actually helps with the numerical investigation, as the discretization of momentum and frequency space can be performed at a lower resolution and saturation effects can more readily be discarded.
+We therefore use the strong backaction condition of a negative slope in the polariton density $d n_s/d\kappa_s$ as the defining property to distinguish between the transparent and intermediate phase in Fig.~\ref{fig:ns1b}.
+The relatively low density and the increased linewidth of the dark-state polaritons (see Fig.~\ref{fig:GPK_1b}) in the intermediate phase actually helps with the numerical investigation, as the discretization of momentum and frequency space can be performed at a lower resolution and saturation effects can more readily be discarded.